ydydsnyd/mono/doc/docs/how-it-works.md

 The pull request contains a _cookie_ and the response contains a new _cookie,_ a _patch,_ and the requesting client’s _lastMutationID_.

-The cookie is a value opaque to the client identifying the state from the server that the client has.
-It is used during pull by the server to compute a patch that brings the client’s state up to date with the server’s.
+The cookie is a value opaque to the client identifying the canonical server state that the client has.
+It is used by the server during pull to compute a patch that brings the client’s state up to date with the server’s.
 In its simplest implementation, the cookie encapsulates the entire state of all data in the client view.
 You can think of this as a global “version” of the data in the backend datastore.
 More fine-grained cookie versioning strategies are possible, but outside the scope of this document.

-The lastMutationID returned in the response tells the client which of its mutations have been confirmed by the server and therefore have their effects if any are represented in the patch.
-Upon rebasing on top of the new state (see below), the client does not have to re-run and can discard records for any pending mutations with mutation id ≤ the lastMutationID of the pull response.
+The lastMutationID returned in the response tells the client which of its mutations have been confirmed by the server, and therefore have their effects, if any, represented in the patch.
+The client should now discard any pending mutations with id ≤ lastMutationID of the pull response.
 Those mutations are no longer pending, they are confirmed.

-#### Rebase
+### Rebase

 Once the client receives a pull response, it needs to apply the patch to the local state to bring the client's state up to date with that of the server.